The

 much to look at, but it's what's inside that counts.

-Harris
+Harris points

-movies, I wonder?
+I wonder?

-To
+To watch

-noting that each of these homely grey booths is a separate, provincially-licenced
+each of these homely grey booths is a separate, provincially-licenced

 movie theatre.
 Steven Pelton, of the B.C.
 Film Classification